 Disclosure: Some of the links below are affiliate links, meaning at no additional cost, I will earn a small commission if you click through and make a purchase.
 All opinions remain my own.
 For more information, please refer to my disclosure policy.

 Your mental health is vital in every aspect of your life.
 It affects the way you think, act, and feel about life challenges.
 Also, your mental health influences the way you handle stress and make everyday decisions.
-Most people believe having “good” mental health means not being diagnosed with a mental health illness or disorder.
+Unfortunately, most people believe having “good” mental health means not being diagnosed with a mental health illness or disorder.
 However, that is not true.

-Having good mental health means that you learned healthy coping mechanisms for dealing with daily stress and life situations.
+Having good mental health means that you learned healthy coping mechanisms for daily stress and life situations.
 It’s about having an overall healthy state of mind when making difficult decisions and having the strength not to let it overwhelm you.

 There are many ways you can take care of your mental health.
 But, the best way is through self care.
-Practicing self care for your mental health requires a certain level of self awareness and knowledge about what you need to heal mentally.
+Practicing self care for your mental health requires a certain level of self-awareness and knowledge about what you need to heal mentally.
 It may mean taking a step back from a situation and coming back to it later or journaling about your thoughts and feelings about the situation.

 Regardless of what it is, using self care to care for your mental health is one of the best ways to learn your triggers, track how you feel, and how you want to respond to situations.
 So, today I am going to show you 50 ways you can practice mental health self care.